How Might Google Use Site Speed as a Ranking Signal?

 When Google measures load time to compare two different pages or resources, it might limit itself to devices that (1) are in the same country, and (2) use the same user-agent (such as the same browser).

-Load time data might be collected from a web browser, a web browser add-on, or from monitoring software associated a particular user device.
+Load time data might be collected from a web browser, a web browser add-on, or from monitoring software associated with a particular user device.

-The patent tells us that when there are two different pages or results for a query, and one loads relatively quickly, while the other loads relatively slowly in comparison, the quicker result might be promoted in display order and the slower result might be demoted, so that the quicker page will appear higher in search results.
+The site speed patent tells us that when there are two different pages or results for a query, and one loads relatively quickly, while the other loads relatively slowly in comparison, the quicker result might be promoted in display order and the slower result might be demoted, so that the quicker page will appear higher in search results.

-There are more details in the patent, such as how it might “predict” load times for some pages.
+There are more details in the site speed patent, such as how it might “predict” load times for some pages.
 We’re also told that load time data for mobile devices might not be included, “because of the high latency of all requests for resources on such devices.”

 This kind of load time information also might not be used in all cases, because “some resources may not have enough traffic from particular locations or types of devices for load time measures derived from devices sharing a particular attribute to be meaningful.”
 The patent gives us these examples: